- Evaluate My Situation

 All conditions must be clearly stated in the contract.
-For example a contract says a contractor will start work on May 1st and doesn’t show up that is “failure to perform”.
-If the contractor shows up but the homeowner hasn’t gotten the necessary paperwork needed to do the job that is making it “impossible to perform”.
-If the contactor does the work but the homeowner won’t pay that is “refusal to perform”.
+For example, if a contract says a contractor will start work on May 1st and that contractor does not begin work, that is “failure to perform”.
+If the contractor shows up but the homeowner hasn’t gotten the necessary paperwork needed to do the job, the homeowner has made the job “impossible to perform”.
+If the contactor does the work but the homeowner won’t pay, that is “refusal to perform”.

 When a contact has been breached, the contract can be renegotiated or reconsidered.
 If this isn’t an option, state or federal consumer protection agencies can help or alternative dispute resolutions can be used.
 If nothing can be done by these means then a party can file suit.